 Step #3: Stay Authentic

-I run backward from any Twitter bio that reads any variation of the phrase “marketing guru”.
+I run backward from Twitter bios that read any variation of the phrase “marketing guru”.
 On the internet, self-appointed experts (including ninjas, samurais, and thought leaders) tend to be snake oil salesmen.

 When you write your personal brand statement, stay away from using superlatives like “market leader”, “the best”, or anything of that sort.
 Such claims should be backed with concrete proof.

-Also, the brand statement isn’t your resume; it’s only supposed to get the interest of prospect in your professional profile.
+Also, the brand statement isn’t your resume; it’s only supposed to get the interest of prospects in your professional profile.
 Reserve your laundry list of professional achievements for your resume.

 Also, using jargon and TOO much of technical prose will only alienate your audience.
 Stay away from fancy titles.
 And let your audience be the judge of how great you are.
 Here is how Mark Manson (author and blogger) pitches himself on his homepage.

-Notice how he states both the opinions about his work and let the reader decide what they think.
+Notice how he states both the opinions about his work and lets the reader decide what they think.

 Staying authentic and not overselling yourself is the way to go in the age of social media.
 Just inform and inspire your audience with complete honesty.

 Step #4: Make It Crisp And Memorable

 If you can make your work sound interesting and easy to recall, then your personal brand can go a long way.
 Everyone is running short of time, so you want to keep it crisp and punchy.
 You can also try testing your statement at networking events and conferences to find the true winner.